apache/cordova-docs/www/docs/ko/2.0.0/cordova/device/device.platform.md

 BlackBerry Quirks
 -----------------

-<a href="device.html">Device</a>s may return the device platform version instead of the platform name.
+Devices may return the device platform version instead of the platform name.
 For example, the Storm2 9550 would return '2.13.0.95' or similar.

 Windows Phone 7 Quirks
 -----------------